1. Consider the four sentences in italics that begin chapter one. What did you think when you read them for the first time? What do you think now?

 15. Is there a turning point in this book?
 If so, where would you place it and why?

 16. The last sentence of the book is “No eye is on the sparrow but he did tell me that.”
 What does this mean?

-17. Didion is adapting The Year of Magical Thinking into a play bound for Broadway.
+17. Didion has adapted The Year of Magical Thinking into a Broadway play.
 How do you imagine its transition from page to stage?
 Would you want to see the play?